dataknut/airQual/docs/README.md

 See https://www.mfe.govt.nz/air

-New Zealand homes use a mixture of solid (coal/wood), electric (fueled by [hydro/coal/gas/geothermal/wind](https://cfsotago.github.io/gridCarbon)) and reticulated (mains) / bottled gas [heating](https://www.branz.co.nz/cms_display.php?st=1&pg=20015&sn=378&forced_id=yes).
+In contrast to Southampton, New Zealand homes use a mixture of solid (coal/wood), electric (fueled by [hydro/coal/gas/geothermal/wind](https://cfsotago.github.io/gridCarbon)) and reticulated (mains) / bottled gas [heating](https://www.branz.co.nz/cms_display.php?st=1&pg=20015&sn=378&forced_id=yes).
 The prevalance of solid fuels, especially in regions which suffer winter temperature inversions is a particular [problem](https://www.niwa.co.nz/news/students-scientists-citizens-study-arrowtowns-ailing-air).

 As a result, switching to low emissions forms of heating (electric) and/or increasing insluation (or building to [Passive](https://passivehouse.nz/) house standards) will both reduce GHG emissions and improve air quality.
 As a consequence [health impacts](https://www.bmj.com/content/334/7591/460.short) and [costs](https://jech.bmj.com/content/63/4/271.short) are reduced - an excellent example of the co-benefits of de-carbonising heat.
 Rather than [non-energy energy policy](http://www.ukerc.ac.uk/publications/impact-of-non-energy-policies-on-energy-systems.html), we therefore have non-health health policy...